JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/README.md

 # SMART-XRAY (+CT) -SCAN_BASED-COVID19_VIRUS_DETECTOR
 The aim is to develop a quick way to detect the nCov 2019 (Coronavirus 2019/2020, also called disease: "Covid-19" stemming from virus: ["SARS-CoV-2"](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/technical-guidance/naming-the-coronavirus-disease-(covid-2019)-and-the-virus-that-causes-it)) strain, with the plan to use artificial neural networks or other machine learning model types.

 This project began on January 29, 2020, here: [SMART-CORONA_VIRUS_DETECTOR](https://github.com/JordanMicahBennett/SMART-CORONA_VIRUS_DETECTOR).
-This Xray-scan version began on [Feb 9, 2020.](https://github.com/JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/graphs/contributors)
+This Xray-scan version (also the first known global attempt/publication of image based Ai nCov/Covid19 diagnosis code) began on [Feb 9, 2020.](https://github.com/JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/graphs/contributors)

 As this is the first known attempt, [commencing on January 29 2020](https://github.com/JordanMicahBennett/SMART-CORONA_VIRUS_DETECTOR/commit/49984b40847eb168800f0874bae7f8a0f2e20991) aimed at collaborating to construct this type of program, please point to open source packages with similar goals.
 Please email jordanmicahbennett@gmail.com.

 * This can also reasonably allow for less experienced medical personnel to make preliminary diagnoses, expanding the diagnosis efforts overall.
 This effort may contribute towards virus-control progress, together with [other ai based endeavours being developed across the globe, such as use of ai for vaccine development.](https://www.facebook.com/ProgrammingGodJordan/posts/876578989467795)

-* **This convolutional neural network architecture can reasonably also be trained on CT-Scan image data (that many Covid19 papers seem to concern), separate from the Xray data (from the non-Covid19 Pneumonia Kaggle Process) upon which training occured.**
+* **This convolutional neural network architecture can reasonably also be trained on CT-Scan image data (that many Covid19 papers seem to concern), separate from the Xray data (from the non-Covid19 Pneumonia Kaggle Process) upon which training occurred.**

 * Countries with aggressive/thorough testing, seem to face lower mortality rates (eg [South Korea, <1% mortality rate](https://www.businessinsider.com/south-korea-coronavirus-testing-death-rate-2020-3)) versus countries with terrible/barely existent testing/screening, (eg [USA >3.5% mortality rate, close to the global mortality rate of ~3.4%](https://www.businessinsider.com/us-worlds-highest-coronavirus-death-rate-limited-testing-2020-3)).
 This project serves to contribute to extensive testing efforts, to help minimize potentially exponential spread in newly affected regions, and otherwise aid in control even after wide-spread.